Tea Farms Malawi: A Host's Practical Visit Tips

 • Water.
 Most factories don't sell it.
 Bring a refillable bottle — your accommodation can refill it.

 • Cash in small Kwacha notes.
-For tipping your guide (MWK 5,000–10,000 is standard), buying tea direct from the factory shop, or paying for a pickup-truck ride to a viewpoint.
+For tipping Your guide (MWK 5,000–10,000 is standard), buying tea direct from the factory shop, or paying for a pickup-truck ride to a viewpoint.

 • A real camera if you have one.
 Phones do fine, but the contrast between the green fields and the red soil rewards a proper lens.